Skip to content

 2. If no fallback exists, the router raises ContextOverflowError.
 This is deliberate — silent truncation produces silent garbage.

-Every call to an Ollama alias records invocation_log.estimated_tokens_in alongside the actual tokens_in reported by Ollama.
+Every call to an Ollama alias records invocation_log.estimated_tokens_in alongside the actual tokens_in reported by Ollama, and feeds the observed ratio back into the per-task-type divisor EMA.
 The LLM Gateway dashboard surfaces mean absolute error as a gauge for when to upgrade the estimator to exact tokenization.

 Cost Tracking Scope